-- Describe the pathophysiology, epidemiology, etiology, clinical features, laboratory findings, imaging, pathology, and prognosis of diseases commonly encountered in Anesthesiology and Critical Care Medicine. - Perform a complete and focused history and physical examination for patients in Anesthesiology and Critical Care Medicine. - Identify the differential diagnosis and diagnostic approach to commonly presenting signs and symptoms in Anesthesiology and Critical Care Medicine. - Interpret diagnostic and imaging tests for clinical cases commonly encountered in Anesthesiology and Critical Care Medicine. - Demonstrate skills in diagnostic reasoning and clinical problem-solving, cognizant of ambiguity and uncertainty, and applying the skills of evidence-based medicine. - Outline preventive and management strategies for clinical cases commonly encountered in Anesthesiology and Critical Care Medicine. - Write complete and accurate clinical notes. - Communicate effectively with patients, families, and the medical team. - Identify contextual factors that affect care, including psychosocial determinants of health. - Recognize the limits of one's knowledge and skills, seeking consultation with more experienced physicians or specialists when indicated. - Apply the principles of patient safety, healthcare quality, and minimizing medical error. - Identify and respond appropriately to urgencies and emergencies in Anesthesiology and Critical Care Medicine. - Demonstrate a high level of responsibility, including attendance, reliability, accurate reporting, and personal comportment. - Demonstrate a commitment to self-directed learning by engaging in self-improvement, accepting constructive criticism, and modifying behaviors appropriately. - Demonstrate professional relationships with patients by establishing rapport, showing sensitivity to patient needs and perspectives, advocacy, and confidentiality.
+- Describe the pathophysiology, epidemiology, etiology, clinical features, laboratory findings, imaging, pathology, and prognosis of diseases commonly encountered in Anesthesiology and Critical Care Medicine. - Perform a complete and focused history and physical examination for patients in Anesthesiology and Critical Care Medicine. - Identify the differential diagnosis and diagnostic approach to commonly presenting signs and symptoms in Anesthesiology and Critical Care Medicine. - Interpret diagnostic and imaging tests for disease states commonly encountered in Anesthesiology and Critical Care Medicine. - Demonstrate skills in diagnostic reasoning and clinical problem-solving, cognizant of ambiguity and uncertainty, and applying the skills of evidence-based medicine. - Outline preventive and management strategies for disease states commonly encountered in Anesthesiology and Critical Care Medicine. - Write complete and accurate clinical notes. - Communicate effectively with patients, families, and the medical team. - Identify contextual factors that affect care, including psychosocial determinants of health. - Recognize the limits of one's knowledge and skills, seeking consultation with more experienced physicians or specialists when indicated. - Apply the principles of patient safety, healthcare quality, and minimizing medical error. - Identify and respond appropriately to urgencies and emergencies in Anesthesiology and Critical Care Medicine. - Demonstrate a high level of responsibility, including attendance, reliability, accurate reporting, and personal comportment. - Demonstrate a commitment to self-directed learning by engaging in self-improvement, accepting constructive criticism, and modifying behaviors appropriately. - Demonstrate professional relationships with patients by establishing rapport, showing sensitivity to patient needs and perspectives, advocacy, and confidentiality.

-- Demonstrate professional relationships with colleagues, the healthcare team and systems by showing respect for, and cooperation with, all colleagues, and by using medical records appropriately. - Demonstrate acceptable operating room etiquette, including proper self-introduction to OR team, appropriate dress, and respectful demeanor. - Assist in preparation of anesthesia equipment, including: anesthesia machine, pharmacologic agents, intravenous lines, and suction apparatus. - Demonstrate basic skills of airway assessment and management, including mask ventilation, intubation, and Mallampatti score. - Describe basic ventilator settings and adjustments for various clinical scenarios. - Assign ASA classification and perform cardiac risk stratification. - Assign pain score for a postop patient and pain management plan.
+- Demonstrate professional relationships with colleagues, the healthcare team and systems by showing respect for, and cooperation with, all colleagues, and by using medical records appropriately. - Demonstrate acceptable operating room etiquette, including proper self-introduction to OR team, appropriate dress, and respectful demeanor. - Assist in preparation of anesthesia equipment, including: anesthesia machine, pharmacologic agents, intravenous lines, and suction apparatus. - Demonstrate basic skills of airway assessment and management, including mask ventilation, intubation, and Mallampatti score. - Describe basic ventilator settings and adjustments for various clinical scenarios. - Assign ASA classification and perform cardiac risk stratification. - Assign pain score for a postop patient and pain management plan. - Describe how structural determinants of health impact patient outcomes in Anesthesiology and Critical Care Medicine.